AlexanderJonsson/Swatch-Internet-Time/README.md

 # Swatch Internet Time Java Library

-This library provides a small Java API for reading the current Swatch Internet Time in `.beats`.
+This library provides a minimal Java API for reading the current Swatch Internet Time in `.beats`.

 Swatch Internet Time divides a day into 1,000 beats, where each beat is 86.4 seconds.
 The library uses Biel Mean Time (`UTC+01:00`), the fixed reference timezone used by Swatch Internet Time.